 Recognition of Prior Learning (RPL)

 You may be entitled to apply for Recognition of Prior Learning.
 If you have completed any training, either through your part-time work, TAFE or other school VET courses you have completed recently, or through experience gained in other ways you can apply for RPL.
 You should talk to your School VET Coordinator, Careers Adviser or course teacher for further information.

 A course fee is generally charged by schools to cover consumable materials.
 Your school will provide further advice.

 Units of Competency

-To be eligible for this qualification you must successfully complete: 13 units: 8 core, 5 electives.
+For SIS20321 you must successfully complete: 7 units: 3 core, 4 electives (minimum 1 unit from Group A electives).
 Your school will confirm which electives will be delivered.

 - Certificate IV in Sport Coaching (Athlete support services)